Gaurika-vats/Retinal-Blood-Vessel-Segmentation-using-U-Net/README.md

 During inference:

-- Sigmoid probabilities are thresholded at **0.62**
+- Sigmoid probabilities are thresholded at **0.5**
-- Morphological opening removes isolated false positives
+- Morphological **closing** with a 3×3 kernel reconnects fragmented vessel segments and reduces small gaps in thin vessels
 - FOV masks are applied before computing metrics

 ### Segmentation Performance